Learning Outcomes

 A court order directed to a judgment debtor's employer to make regular deductions from the debtor's earnings and pay them to the court for the judgment creditor.

-This method is only suitable if the judgment debtor is employed (not self-employed).
-The court sets a 'protected earnings rate' – an amount the debtor needs for basic living expenses, which cannot be deducted.
-The employer is legally obliged to comply with the AEO.
+This method is only suitable if the judgment debtor is employed (not self-employed) and receiving earnings.
+The court sets a protected earnings rate to ensure the debtor retains a minimum income.

 Exam Warning